sejori/shiney-data/README.md

 - Refactor to DDD if number of entities will increase
 - Better data validation out of DB
 - Consider a junction table to optimise db and dedupe cards across users
+- Extract db logic to repository classes/modules and implement into a DRY service for both card and deck as logic is quite repetitive between them